litprog/litprog/lit_v3/11_overview.md

 ## Narratives of Programs

-The idea of Literate Programming is to change your main focus as a programmer from writing for the compiler or interpreter, toward your readers.
+The idea of Literate Programming is to direct your focus as a programmer more toward your human readers and less to the compiler or interpreter.
 Change the main focus from the code and how it is parsed by a machine, toward your human readers, who will want to understand *why* you wrote the code the way you did.
 If you cannot or will not justify the existence of your program, then your unfortunate readers will be like Sherlock Holmes, trying to piece together from morsels of evidence, how anything fits together.
-If they cannot find such a justification, they may well resort to adding kludge after kludge, to hack together a cancerous growth, that is incoherent with the original theories upon which the program was based.
+If they cannot find such a justification, they may well resort to adding kludge after kludge, hacking together a cancerous growth, that is incoherent with the original theories upon which the program was based.

 With LitProg, your program doesn't have to be loose collection of source files with a structure that is either implicit or only apparent after understanding a build system, and only after chasing down recursive levels of imports.
 Instead you can structure your program in a way that makes most sense for your readers.
 You can write documentation, diagrams, code and tests in whatever order makes the most sense for people who want to understand the "why" of your program.

+TANSTAFL

 ## Building, Block by Block